kvaps/zabbix-linux-container-template/README.md

 # Zabbix: solve memory monitoring issue inside LXC containers

-Zabbix have some problems with memory collecting from cgroups limited containers.<br> If you using Promxox, you know what I mean: The available memory collected worng without calculating buffers and cache memory.<br> Zabbix have [bug report]([https://support.zabbix.com/browse/ZBX-12164](https://support.zabbix.com/browse/ZBX-12164)), but it seems that no one don’t want to fix it soon.<br> So let’s fix it together
+Zabbix-agent (NOT zabbix-agent2) has some problems with memory collecting from cgroups limited containers.<br> If you are using Proxmox, you know what I mean: The available memory is collected wrongly without calculating buffers and cache memory.

+<br> Note: This issue only affects zabbix-agent and has been fixed in zabbix-agent2.<br>
+<br> Zabbix have
+[bug
+report]([https://support.zabbix.com/browse/ZBX-12164](https://support.zabbix.com/browse/ZBX-12164)),
+but it seems that no one don’t want to fix it soon.<br> So let’s fix it together